Intersection of Bankruptcy and State Foreclosure Laws

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide counsel to lenders and creditors with a review of the intersection between bankruptcy and state foreclosure laws with respect to secured interests in personal property and commercial real estate.
+This CLE course will provide counsel to lenders and creditors with a review of the intersection between bankruptcy and state foreclosure laws with respect to secured interests in personal property and commercial real estate.
 The panel will outline strategies to minimize risks in exercising foreclosure remedies and navigating bankruptcy.

 - Strategies for navigating bankruptcy of distressed borrowers